alixedi/ubuild-jekyll/car-theory-untangled.md

   headline: Hazard Perception included
   content: Or maybe you can convince your partner to watch Hazard Perception clips
     together?
 They are included in the app.
 No extra charges.<br><br>It's not just plain-old Hazard Perception either.
-Introducing out smart HazardGuide that will show you exactly how you will be scored in the actual test.
+Introducing our smart HazardGuide that will show you exactly how you will be scored in the actual test.
   media:
     image: "/uploads/2020/12/24/car-home.png"